The Big Year

-The Big Year is a 2011 American comedy film starring Jack Black, Owen Wilson and Steve Martin, directed by David Frankel and written by Howard Franklin.
+The Big Year is a 2011 American observational comedy film starring Steve Martin, Jack Black and Owen Wilson, directed by David Frankel and written by Howard Franklin.
 The film was based on the 2004 non-fiction book The Big Year: A Tale of Man, Nature and Fowl Obsession by Mark Obmascik.
 The book follows three men on a quest for a Big Year – a competition among birders to see who can spot and identify the greatest number of bird species in North America (north of Mexico) in a calendar year.
 The three actual birders were Sandy Komito, Al Levantin, and Greg Miller, who were chasing Komito's prior record.
 The film uses the same premise with fictional characters.

 Filming for The Big Year took place from May to July 2010.
-The film was released on October 14, 2011, in the United States.
-It was released in the United Kingdom on December 2, 2011.
+The film was released on October 14, 2011, in the United States, and on December 2, 2011, in the United Kingdom.
+The Big Year received generally mixed reviews, although the three leads' performances were praised.
+However, it was a box office bomb, only grossing $7.4 million worldwide against a $41 million budget.

 Plot

-The film follows three seasoned birders who each set out to achieve a Big Year.
-They are Brad Harris, a 36-year-old computer programmer based in Baltimore; Stu Preissler, founder and CEO of a New York company bearing his name; and a roofing contractor named Kenny Bostick, who holds the current Big Year record of 732 birds.
+There are three seasoned birders who each set out to achieve a Big Year: Brad Harris, a 36-year-old computer programmer based in Baltimore; Stu Preissler, founder and CEO of a New York company bearing his name; and roofing contractor Kenny Bostick, who holds the current Big Year record of 732 birds.

 Bostick is obsessively possessive of his record, but his third wife Jessica is concerned; this was supposed to be the year they focused on conceiving a child.
 She also believes that Bostick's birding obsession is what destroyed his two previous marriages.
 He is so competitive that the others use his name as a kind of expletive: "Bostick!"

-Brad is a skilled birder who can identify nearly any species solely by sound.
-He hates his job maintaining the operational software of a nuclear power plant in Lansdowne, Pennsylvania.
+Brad is a skilled birder who can identify nearly any species solely by sound, and hates his job maintaining the operational software of a nuclear power plant in Lansdowne, Pennsylvania.
 Living with his parents after a failed marriage, an aborted career at Dell, and dropping out of grad school, he hopes that doing a Big Year will give him a sense of purpose and possibly even make his father proud of him.

 Stu is the founder and CEO of an enormous Manhattan-based chemical conglomerate which he built from the ground up, starting in his garage.
 After decades of corporate success, he is ready to retire to Colorado with his architect wife.
 Fear of an empty schedule led him to come back from a previous retirement, but now he wants to leave his company in the hands of his two lieutenants.
-The company is in the middle of complicated negotiations to merge with a competitor, so his two anointed successors keep calling him back to New York for important meetings; to some extent he is a prisoner of his own success.
+The company is in the middle of complicated negotiations to merge with a competitor, so his two anointed successors keep calling him back to New York for important meetings.
+To some extents, he is a prisoner of his own success.
 A Big Year has been his lifelong dream and he's pursuing it with the full support of his wife.